jitsi/handbook/docs/dev-guide/iframe-events.md

     id: string, // the id of the local participant
     displayName: string, // the display name of the local participant
     avatarURL: string, // the avatar URL of the local participant
-    breakoutRoom: boolean // whether the current room is a breakout room }
+    breakoutRoom: boolean, // whether the current room is a breakout room
+    visitor: boolean // whether the current user is a visitor }
 ```